 Most of the time, allergic reactions to stings are mild enough to treat with some basic first aid.
-In some cases, however, an allergic reaction becomes an emergency that requires immediate, professional, medical attention.
+In some cases, however, an allergic reaction is an emergency that requires immediate, professional medical attention.

-The first thing to do after being stung is to remove the stinger as rapidly as possible.
-The more quickly a stinger is removed, the milder the reaction.
+The first thing to do after being stung is to remove the stinger.
+In many cases, the more quickly a stinger is removed, the milder the reaction.
 Do not pull the stinger out as this may cause more venom to be released.
 Instead, gently rub it out.
 If you’ve been stung on the hand or arm, remove any jewelry (rings, watches, bracelets, etc.) immediately.
 This is to prevent additional problems from developing due to any later swelling.
 Hold the limb above your head to reduce swelling.

-Clean the affected skin with soap and water after removing the stinger, and apply a topical ointment (like hydrocortisone cream or calamine lotion) to relieve itching or swelling.
-Cold compresses or ice packs should also be applied to alleviate possible swelling.
-If swelling and itching continues, an over-the-counter oral antihistamine can help.
-Pain relievers can be useful if there is serious pain.
-If the swelling worsens, or if the site of the sting looks infected, consult a doctor.
+Clean the affected skin with soap and water.
+Apply a topical ointment (like hydrocortisone cream or calamine lotion) to relieve discomfort.
+Cold compresses or ice packs can help reduce swelling.
+If irritating symptoms continue, an over-the-counter oral antihistamine can help.
+Pain relievers can be useful if there is pain as well as itching.
+If the swelling worsens, or if the site of the sting begins to look infected, consult a doctor.

-In some cases, one dose of epinephrine may not be enough, so even after administering epinephrine, seek immediate medical attention.
+Even if you have given epinephrine, call for emergency medical assistance.
 Some people may require additional epinephrine or intravenous fluids, oxygen, steroids, or other treatments.
-Occasionally an overnight stay in a hospital may be necessary to make sure all symptoms of the allergic reaction have cleared.
+In some cases, an overnight stay in a hospital may be necessary to make sure all symptoms of the allergic reaction have cleared.

-Based on your health history and diagnostic tests, your doctor may suggest that you undergo venom immunotherapy, or desensitization, to prevent future severe reactions.
-By beginning with a tiny dose of the venom to which you are allergic, and gradually increasing the dosage, your sensitivity to the venom may be reduced.
+Based on your health history and diagnostic tests, your doctor may suggest immunotherapy (desensitization).
+This will help prevent future severe reactions.
+You will begin with a tiny dose of the venom to which you are allergic.
+By gradually increasing the dosage, your sensitivity to the venom may be reduced.
 You have probably heard this referred to as allergy shots.
 According to a review from the Cleveland Clinic, this treatment is 97 percent effective in preventing future occurrences.
 However, not all patients can tolerate immunotherapy